tillbiskup/aspecd/docs/roadmap.rst

 * Default report templates for each type of processing/analysis task

   Includes deciding where to store these templates, whether to have them stored in different directories for different languages, and alike.
 Ideally, templates should be copied to a user-accessible directory for modifying there.

+* Interpolation

+  * for ND with N>2
+  * different types of interpolation

 * Templates for creating derived packages